Skip to main content

 8 simple tips to avoid gestational diabetes

-Women who develop gestational diabetes have a higher risk of experiencing complications during pregnancy and birth, as well as developing diabetes later in life.
+Women who develop pregnancy diabetes have a higher risk of complications during pregnancy and birth, as well as an increased chance of developing type 2 diabetes later in life.
+Around 50% of affected women develop type 2 diabetes within 5 to 10 years after giving birth.

-Babies of moms with pregnancy diabetes might be larger than other babies (>4 kg birth weight) and have a higher risk of developing obesity and type 2 diabetes later in life.
+Babies born to mothers with pregnancy diabetes are often larger at birth (over 4 kg) and face a higher risk of developing overweight, obesity, and type 2 diabetes later in life.

 How to avoid gestational diabetes – 8 simple tips